Donate Your Time

 - When completing the Volunteer Application Form please be brief and indicate your experience as it relates to the specific job you you’ve selected.

-RETAIL DEVELOPMENT AND SALES – EBAY SALES – Markets Museum products on eBay using appropriate photographs, pricing, and providing descriptive narrative fully describing the product.
-Respond to customers’ inquiries regarding general questions, products, and shipment, ensuring that the right type and amount of information is forwarded.
-Pick, pack, label, and ship products to the customer, and provide delivery timelines.
-Respond to customers’ comments regarding service and product quality, aiming to attempt their correct their issues.
-Handle returns and exchanges as needed.
+RETAIL DEVELOPMENT AND SALES – EBAY SALES – Markets Museum products on eBay.
+Selects categories and uses appropriate photographs, pricing and descriptive narratives.
+Responds to customer inquiries regarding products and shipment, ensuring that the right type and amount of information is provided.
+Selects, packs, labels, and ships products to the customer, and provides delivery timelines.
+Responds to customer comments regarding product quality and service and handles returns and exchanges as needed.

 VOLUNTEER COORDINATOR – Works on activities to support the volunteer process, maintains associated data and forms, interacts with project or program leaders in the volunteer application and intake process, and recruits volunteers for events and activities.
 Computer and Microsoft Office familiarity and the desire to work with people are required.

 DOCENT OPERATIONS – Acts as a tour guide throughout the museum and WestPac Restorations, providing historical context to the museum experience.

 DISPLAY DEMONSTRATION – Provides information about automated and static exhibits to interested visitors.
 An Exhibit Demonstrator will be trained on exhibits to be able to operate them and explain the associated history.
 They will also ensure the visitors are safe and don’t damage the exhibits.